 Your 401(k) policy

-If you indicated that you plan to use Lendtable's 401(k)+ service, you will be asked to upload your full 401(k) policy.
+If you indicated that you plan to use Lendtable's 401(k)+ service, you may be asked to upload your full 401(k) policy.

 Employer match percentage (%)